mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 but ultimately proved to be too challenging an environment to sustain a long-term settlement.
-The only colonists who remained were belters who settled the system’s two planetoid belts.
+The only colonists who remained were belters who settled the system's two planetoid belts.
 The belts were never especially rich and were eventually tapped of what valuable metals they had.